FaceDeer/name_generator/README.rst

 Basics
 -------

-When loaded/required, the module "namegen" parses the set files pointed by 'namegen.index' (a plain text file).

-Each line of 'namegen.index' indicates the location of a set file to be readed.
-By default it only contains one: `namegen.cfg`.

 Each set file (also plain text files) follows a simple syntax (libtcod's syntax, so any .cfg file from it can be used), and may contains multiple sets.
 This is an example of a basic set: